xiaohu-developer/gulp-css-url-adjuster/README.md

     .pipe(urlAdjuster({
       prepend: '/absolute/only',// this will only affect absolute url
       prependRelative: 'relative/only', // this will only affect the relative url
-      append: '?@MD5&fallback',// if the file is find, then calculate the md5 as the appending tag; if the file cannot resolve, then use the `fallback` as the appending tag
+      append: '?@MD5&fallback',// if the file can be found, then calculate the md5 as the appending tag; if the file cannot be found, then use the `fallback` as the appending tag
-      root: 'test'// for absolute path use `__dirname + root` to find the file, when calculate the md5 }))
+      root: 'test'// for absolute path use `<app root path> + root` to find the file, when calculate the md5 }))
     .pipe(gulp.dest('dist'));
 });